Measurement Law Review

 The Measurement Law Review is identifying aspects of Australia’s measurement framework that can be modernised, streamlined or simplified.

-The review will develop reform options for the consideration of the Australian Government in 2020.
+The review will develop reform options for the Australian Government to consider in 2021.

 In considering Australia’s measurement framework, the review has 4 objectives:

 - developing and advancing measurement activities that support Australia and its economy